 Call for medical help right away for:

 - Chest pain

 - Breathing problems

-- Feel lightheaded and do not feel a shock
+- Symptoms that do not go away after a shock

-- You feel 3 or more shocks in a row
+- 3 or more shocks in a row

 American Heart Association http://www.heart.org